hpe-storage/python-hpedockerplugin/quick-start/README.md

 - Shared volume support is not present.
 Shared volume support implies using a single volume across multiple containers either on the same docker node (or) across node(s) in a swarm cluster.
 Also, backup and restore support is not present yet.

+- While inspecting a snapshot, its provisioning field is set to that of parent volume's provisioning type.
+In 3PAR however, it is shown is 'snp'.

+- Mounting a QoS enabled volume can take longer than a volume without QoS for both FC and iSCSI protocol.
+We have found the following values to work better:
+Min IOPS: 10000 IOs/sec
+Min IOPS: 2000000 IOs/sec
+Min BWS: 30 MB/sec
+Max BWS: 40 MB/sec
+Latency: 500 seconds
+Priority: High, Normal or Low

+- For a cloned volume with the same size as source volume, comment field won’t be populated on 3PAR.

 # Deploying the HPE Docker Volume Plugin as a Docker Container (Deprecated -- Please use the Managed plugin only)